Traditional Cupping Vs. Dynamic Cupping In Massage Therapy

 Cupping has been used in Eastern medicine for thousands of years.
 Ancient Egyptians documented its use as far back as 1550 BC.
 This healing modality has been used throughout the centuries to stimulate blood flow, reduce inflammation, increase immunity, treat tight muscles, high blood pressure by sedating the nervous system, back and neck pain, fatigue, migraines, rheumatism, and much more.
 This technique is predominantly used by holistic doctors, acupuncturists, and massage therapists.

-In general there are 4 predominate types of Cupping:
+In general, there are four predominant types of Cupping:

 - Dry